-- If the parts need to be transported through a vacuum-sealed space.
+- Suppose the parts need to be transported through a vacuum-sealed space.
 Sensitive environments such as clean rooms or factories that manufacture semiconductors cannot afford disruptions such as sparking, contamination, or mechanical interruptions.
 Vacuum conveyors can safely transport items while greatly minimizing these risks.

-Dilute phase conveyors transport materials for longer distances at a higher velocity, and are ideal for handling materials that tend to not easily compress or pack.
-Materials that are typically handled by dilute phase vacuum conveyors include fibrous materials, wood shavings, and hazardous materials.
+Dilute phase conveyors transport materials for longer distances at a higher velocity and are ideal for handling materials that tend not to compress or pack.
+They are typically handled by dilute phase vacuum conveyors, which include fibrous materials, wood shavings, and hazardous materials.

 Dense phase vacuum conveyors are gentler.
 They transport materials for shorter distances and at a lower velocity.
 These conveyors are often utilized to handle materials that are abrasive or fragile.